 Inspired by what we just experienced this week at our distance training camp in Kaş Turkey, I wanted to share a bit how we set up our training at these kind of events.

 At swim camps we have a special opportunity to work with our swimmers for several consecutive days – its an ideal situation for affecting transformations in each person with a refreshing blend each day of warm water, sun, food, social support, training and rest.
 A training theme has been set for the camp (such as ‘distance training’ or ‘introduction to ow skills’) which attracts people interested in that kind of training.
 Leading up to the event we correspond with these folks to make sure it is a good fit for their needs.
-If one is not already familiar with Total Immersion we also want to see that there will be good cohesion with our philosophy and methods of training, yet we do not discriminate according to one’s speed or motivation.
+If one is not already familiar with our school of theory and practice we also want to see that there will be good cohesion with our philosophy and methods of training, yet we do not discriminate according to one’s speed or motivation.
 Some people are faster, some are slower.
 Some are younger, some are older.
 Some are newer to swimming and some are quite experienced.
 Some are preparing for races and some just want to swim longer and feel better.

 Once our group of swimmers arrive at camp, we get to work customizing training for each one in the midst of our prepared activities for the whole group.
 Each swimmer has some sort of improvement goal in mind.
 Through interview, observation and video analysis, we then help them identify a few, very specific, high-priority skills that will move them toward their goal.
 To create appropriate challenges for each swimmer we look at, not merely how far or fast they can currently swim, but their ability to make changes in their movement patterns.
 An accomplished swimmer could have a hard time learning new patterns while a fairly new adult-onset swimmer could make changes rather quickly.
 In other words, one person might have gone far with a deeply ingrained habit and yet be resistant to change, while another person may have few habits but be readily able to change or adapt to new instructions.